 All 8th graders take the following classes: English, Social Studies, Math*, Science, a language chosen by the student (Spanish, Latin, or Mandarin), Art, Music, PE, an elective class, and You & Others.

-*Three ability-based levels of Math in 8th grade: Geometry; the second year of an accelerated 2-year Algebra 1 curriculum; or the second year of a standard 2-year Algebra 1 curriculum.
+*Three ability-based levels of Math in 8th grade: Geometry; the second year of an accelerated 2-year Algebra 1 curriculum; or an introduction to Algebra.

 Signature Project: The 8th Grade Speech asks each student to prepare a five-minute speech on a topic of their choice that shares a personal perspective, has a cohesive theme, and is meaningful for the audience.
 Speeches are delivered at end-of-year assemblies.